-- There’s a reason why your mother closes her blinds or curtains right before the sun disappears and that’s to trap some of the day's heat inside and minimise the heat loss.
+- D.I.Y heat pump.
+There’s a reason why your mother closes her blinds or curtains right before the sun disappears and that’s to trap some of the day's heat inside and minimise the heat loss.
 Do this and you’re off to a good start.

 - Make sure you have the best window furnishings you can afford.
 If you are renting, installing double glazed windows probably isn’t an option (or even adding a transparent film – check with your landlord first).
 You could always try applying a temporary layer of bubble wrap to the windows of the rooms that need the most insulating - it sounds odd, but it can help!